 7. Boos Block wooden cutting board

 If you're in the market for a wooden cutting board that will truly last a lifetime, a heavy-duty Boos Block is the kitchen statement piece you need.
-I'm a bit embarrassed to admit how many cutting boards have cracked, broken, or warped under my care (do you like how I've used passive voice here?) but my Boos Block has truly stood the test of time.
+I'm a bit embarrassed to admit how many cutting boards have cracked, broken, or warped under my care, but my Boos Block has truly stood the test of time.

 Unlike coffee grinders with blades that chop beans into a powder, a burr grinder truly does grind roasted coffee beans between two grooved plates.
 You can get a coarser grind for a French press, but when I want to use coffee grinds in baking, I can adjust the size to get a really fine powder that won't leave any gritty residue behind.